ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 1. To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.

-    Example: `New-OrganizationSegment -Name "Segment1" -UserGroupFilter "Department -eq 'Department1'"`
+    Example: `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`

-    In this example, a segment called *Segment1* is defined using *Department1*, a value in the Department attribute.
+    In this example, a segment called *HR* is defined using *HR*, a value in the Department attribute.

 2. Repeat step 1 for each segment you want to define.